Our Roots Run Deep

 The Ridgway Railroad Museum, founded in 1999, is dedicated to preserving the history of railroading in Ouray County.
 The museum has six narrow gauge cars on exhibit with interpretive displays in several of the cars.
 The cars include a caboose, stock car, box car, drop-bottom gondola, business car and a water service car.
 In addition, the museum has an exact replica of the 1931 Rio Grande Southern (RGS) Motor Car no. 1 as well as the recently restored RGS Goose No. 4.
 The museum also has an extensive indoor display including an 8’ x 4’ diorama of the RGS Ridgway Yard.

-Located in Colona, Colorado, just 20 miles north of Ouray, the Ouray County Ranch History Museum features the ranching history that was the lifeblood of northern Ouray County.
+Located in Ridgway, Colorado, just 9 miles north of Ouray, the Ouray County Ranch History Museum features the ranching history that was the lifeblood of northern Ouray County.
 The Museum’s collection originated with a gift of a local ranching history archive from Ralph and Ricky Lauren, which grew quickly with enthusiastic local donations.
-Parts of the collection can now be viewed in the landmark two-story schoolhouse in Colona, which is being restored through joint efforts by the Colona chapter of the Colorado Grange, the Museum and grants from the State Historic Fund.
-In two of its sunny, high-ceilinged classrooms, visitors can enjoy rotating exhibitions devoted to the Uncompahgre River Valley’s rich ranching history.
+Parts of the collection can now be viewed in the historic depot in Ridgway, where visitors can enjoy rotating exhibitions devoted to the Uncompahgre River Valley’s rich ranching history.

 Ute Indian Museum, Montrose